vue-rocks/blog/_posts/2016-08-25-firebase-advanced-data-modelling-and-role-based-authentication-authorization.md

 /*
  * ...
- * Checks for other entities omitted; they would look similar.
+ * Other entities omitted; they would look similar.
  * Each entity with an owner will have a `/owner` rule.
  * That prohibits anybody from changing it, like we have for `/projects/{$uid}/owner` *//
 ```

 That's about it.
 It compiles via Bolt, so it should work... maybe with some tweaks here & there.
-With proper unit tests, this baby should be able to handle whatever you throw at it.
+With proper unit tests, this baby's gonna be able to handle whatever you throw at it.

 To give one more example, here's how the admin role would look: